-- Your circuit contains only Passive Pins (on resistors, capacitors and the connector) and Input Pins (on the transistors).
+- Your circuit contains only passive pins.
 Let's change the default settings so that the connection matrix detects unconnected passive pins.
 Look down the row labels to find the Passive Pin row.
 Look across the column labels to find Unconnected.
 The square where these entries intersect indicates the error condition when a passive pin is found to be unconnected in the schematic.
 The default setting is green, indicating that no report will be generated.

-- Click on this intersection box until it turns Orange (as shown in the image above), so that an error will be generated for unconnected passive pins when the project is compiled.
+- Click on this intersection box until it turns Yellow (as shown in the image above), so that a warning will be generated for unconnected passive pins when the project is compiled.
 You will purposely create an instance of this error later in the tutorial.

 Configuring the Class Generation